ARMmbed/mbed-os-5-docs/docs/porting/psa/testing_psa_service_compliance.md

 <h2 id="crypto-port">Testing PSA service compliance</h2>

 Mbed OS provides an integrated version of the Platform Security Architecture (PSA) test suite running over the Greentea test infrastructure.
-You can use these tests on PSA-enabled platforms to verify the compliance of PSA services to the PSA specification.
+You can use these tests on PSA services that you develop or customize on PSA-enabled platforms to verify the compliance of the services to the PSA specification.

 For information about PSA compliance tests, see [the PSA compliance test repository](https://github.com/ARM-software/psa-arch-tests).